Dowen College

 Dowen College is a co-educational college located in Lekki, a suburb of Lagos.

-The college takes both boarding and day pupils and admits them between the age of 11–18 years.
-In 2015, the school organised a valedictory service, where outstanding students in their academy performance were rewarded.
+The college admits both boarding and day pupils between the ages of 11 and 18 years.
+In 2015, the school organised a valedictory service, where outstanding students in their academic performance were rewarded.

 The music video for Wizkid's "Holla at Your Boy" was shot at Dowen College.

 Controversy over the death of Sylvester Oromoni

 In December 2021, Sylvester Oromoni, a 12-year-old student at Dowen College, Lagos, was reported to have been bullied and beaten by five senior students after he allegedly refused to join a cult group.
 According to his father, the students also gave him a chemical substance to drink.
 Following his death, the Lagos State Government ordered the indefinite closure of the school pending the outcome of investigations.

 The incident sparked widespread public outcry, with the hashtag #JusticeForSylvesterOromoni trending across social media.
 The parents of four of the students involved voluntarily submitted themselves to the police for further investigation.

 In April 2024, the Lagos State Coroner concluded its inquest into Oromoni’s death.
 The coroner ruled that his death was natural but avoidable, attributing it to medical and parental negligence rather than bullying or poisoning.
-The findings indicated that Oromoni died from septicemia caused by an untreated ankle injury, which led to complications in his lungs and kidneys.
+The findings indicated that Oromoni died from sepsis caused by an untreated ankle injury, which led to complications in his lungs and kidneys.
 The coroner exonerated Dowen College and its staff, while highlighting negligence by the parents and the family doctor for not seeking timely medical attention.
 Recommendations included improvements in student monitoring and psychological support within the school.